allegro/allegro.tech/_posts/2015-04-01-spring-boot-starter-handlebars.md

     }
 }
 ```
-Now start the app and go to http://localhost:8080.
+Now start the application and go to http://localhost:8080.

 ### Where can I find it?

-spring-boot-starter-handlebars is published under Apache License 2.0 at [Allegro Github](https://github.com/allegro)
+**spring-boot-starter-handlebars** is published under Apache License 2.0 at [Allegro Github](https://github.com/allegro)
 account along with the other Allegro OpenSource projects.
-To find out more about the usage, read README.md in
+To find out more about it, check README.md located in
 [spring-boot-starter-handlebars repository](https://github.com/allegro/spring-boot-starter-handlebars).